-In this article we will take a deep look into these activity types.
+This article will take a deep look into these activity types.
 We will gain a thorough understanding of the differences.
-So after reading this you will know the following:
+So after reading this, you will know the following:

 Choosing the right adventure type is vital.
 First, they give you completely different experiences.
 Second, they need a different level of expertise and knowledge.
 Third, they affect important decisions about gears and safety.

-Hiking is the easiest from the options mentioned earlier.
+Hiking is the easiest of the options mentioned earlier.
 According to the Cambridge dictionary, hiking means the activity of going for long walks in the countryside.

 Indeed, they are walks in the countryside (definitely not in the city) but not necessarily long ones.
 Hiking varies from really short outside walks (1km) up to a more extended, 1-day adventure.
-(We already collected the most beautiful hiking trails in Triglav National Park)
+(We have collected the most beautiful hiking trails in Triglav National Park.)

 Hikers walk on well-marked trails so no one can get lost.
-The starting and the endpoint usually are the same, and we can reach it either from returning and using the same path or hiking in a loop.
-The route could vary from the nearly flat to rather steep ones.
+The starting and endpoint are usually the same, and we can reach it either by returning and using the same path or hiking in a loop.
+The route could vary from nearly flat to rather steep ones.

-The path’s difficulties can vary from the easy until the advanced ones although categorization is not as simple as describe a hike as easy, intermediate or difficult.
+The path’s difficulties can vary from easy to advanced, although categorization is not as simple as describing a hike as easy, intermediate or difficult.

 Where to go?

 People say hiking requires a minimal amount of planning or organization.
 It’s not entirely true.
-If you are just starting, it can go wrong if choose this way.
+If you are just starting, choosing this way can go wrong.
 Hikes can be tough physically: long distances or challenging trail conditions (hilly, rocky).